NVIDIA/Bobber/README.md

 nvidia/bobber               6.1.1               c697a75ee482        36 minutes ago      12.4GB
 ```

-## Save container
+## Synchronize container keys
 Bobber relies on shared SSH keys to communicate between containers via MPI.
 This
-is done by generating an SSH key in the image during build time and using that
+is done by generating an SSH key on a single node and copying that key to all
-same container on all hosts.
-This requires saving the image to a local tarball
+other containers in the cluster.
+Bobber includes a tool to automatically
-and transferring the image to all other nodes.
-The `export` command saves the
+synchronize keys amongst all containers on all nodes.
+To make the process more
-image as a local tarball.
-Run the command on the node from the previous step
+seamless, it is highly recommended to create passwordless SSH keys to
-where the Docker image is located.
+communicate between the hosts in order to automatically copy the keys.

 If running on a single node, this step is not required.